DeLanau/TQPR10_Toeplitz_Extraction/docs/article.md

 pseudo-random seed and the raw data provided from a high-entropy source of randomness -- in our case, the OQRNG-device.

+To summarize the theoretical working of Toeplitz extraction (as explained by Chouhan et al. [@toeplitz-desc]), the sampled raw bit matrix ($T$) are multiplied with a pre-determined seed matrix ($K$).
+The size of the seed is directly dependant on the size of the sampled data, and can be fixed or continually re-sampled as needed.
+To ensure high levels of entropy, our intuition is that re-sampling the seed from the OQRNG-device continually is prudent.
+The sample and seed with then be processed with matrix multiplication to remove deterministic patterns, and produce a bitstring that results in our randomly generated number.

 ### 3.5 Summary

 With the assumption that the OQRNG-device produces a truly random analog signal, we can now clearly define the scope in which this thesis operates.
-Considering the maximum conversion speed from the ADC and the USB-output from the MCU, we have a clear bound between **PLACEHOLDER** and **PLACEHOLDER** in which Toeplitz extraction needs to be executed.
+Considering the maximum conversion speed from the ADC and the USB-output from the MCU, we have a clear bound between 2.86 MS/s (for the ADC) and 480 MB/s (for the USB output) in which Toeplitz extraction needs to be executed.
+Any speeds over 2.86 MB/s allows us to upgrade the ADC iteratively to continue increasing the output speed.
 Any implementation of Toeplitz extraction must then execute fast enough on any given microcontroller feasible for the proposed quantum RNG-thumbstick as to not be the decisive limiting factor.

-## 4 RELATED WORKS <!-- TODO: Talk about why we select Toeplitz -->
+## 4 RELATED WORKS <!-- TODO: Talk about why we select Toeplitz, how to optimize the bastard -->

-**WIP - Might be good to add related works in the domain of computer science here!**
+Most related works found tend to revolve around optimizing Toeplitz using more advanced hardware, and few works seem to delve into evaluating the implementation in code.

+As mentioned in section 3.4, Chouhan et al. [@toeplitz-desc] utilized FPGA to implement Toeplitz extraction specifically for OQRNG, a work also studied by Zhang et al. [@zhang].
+Furthermore, Zhang et al. utilized a standardized min-entropy evaluation to ensure true, unbiased randomness in their result.
+Both of these implementations utilize powerful hardware where the matrix multiplication is offloaded to FPGA.
+These implementations provided extraction speeds of between 3.36 Gpbs [@zhang] to 26.57 Gbps [@toeplitz-desc].
+Neither of these implementations operate on constrained hardware, instead creating bespoke circuit boards for their works.

 ## 5 METHODOLOGY